tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-sql-friday-the-best-sql-server-links-of-2.md

 For transactional workloads I/O performance of the writes to the SQL Server transaction log is critical to both throughput and application response time.
 This document discusses briefly how to determine if I/O to the transaction log file is a performance bottleneck and how to determine if this is storage related; a limitation is due to log manager itself or a combination of the two.
 Concepts and topics described in this paper apply mainly to SQL Server 2005 and SQL Server 2008.

 **[Is LINQ the next OLE DB?
-“LINQ-ed” Server as a rowset source?][11]**
+"LINQ-ed" Server as a rowset source?][11]**

-Bob Beauchemin writes “The “relational database bigots” I hang out with don't like LINQ at all.
+Bob Beauchemin writes "The "relational database bigots" I hang out with don't like LINQ at all.
 They hope it would shrivel up in a corner and become part of the fad-technology graveyard.
-Or they're waiting to make big bucks fixing the performance problems they think will ensue.............”
+Or they're waiting to make big bucks fixing the performance problems they think will ensue............."

 You can read the rest there and tell me what you think.